Thornography: Musical style

 There are quite a few guitar solos on this album.
 To be honest, I've never really classed myself as a lead player as such, but this is the first time I've sat down and seriously practiced lead work.
 I've been so involved in actually writing new material and coming up with song structures that I haven't had time to practice all the frilly things that go on top of it.
 Up 'till now, there hasn't really been much room for guitar solos as such.
 The riffs we write, they're not riffs that are meant to be soloed on top of.
 They're melodic within themselves.
 But I'm a great believer that less is definitely more.
 I love listening to all the shreddy, widdly stuff, but I have no interest in playing it.
 This new album is quite guitar-orientated.
 The last album was, but this is definitely more melodic.
 Dare I say it, there are quite a lot of typical Maiden-esque harmonies in there.

-Track-by-track commentary

-Dani Filth provided the following explanations for the album's individual tracks in a press release: